mihailrc/selfDrivingCar/advancedLaneLines/README.md

 Gradient thresholding first transform the image into the gray scale the calculates Sobel gradient along x axis because this gradient will emphasize vertical lines.

 The combined binary puts the two binaries together.
 Examples of these binary images can be found above.

+The code that creates binary images can be found [here](./sdc/camera.py)

 ### Line identification
 There are two methods for extracting line pixels.
 The first method can be applied for the first frame or when the lines have to be identified from scratch.
 The second method relies on lines identified in the previous frame.